tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 ![PrintScreen](/assets/Payments/PixCheckout.png)

+{{% alert title="Note" color="warning"%}}
+Integration with PIX will be available for merchants since January, 2022.
+For more information, contact your sales representative.
+{{% /alert %}}

 ### How does PIX work?
 PIX is an online transfer method released in November, 2020 by the Brazilian Central Bank (_Banco Central do Brasil_ - BACEN) which allows you make and receive transfers easily regardless of the bank who issued your account.